 Speaking of creating, kids love music.
 So why not step into the producers chair?
 Making digital music has never been easier or more fun to experiment with.
 Inspired by their favorite artists or by their own original ideas, getting into the music studio will get the creative juices flowing in no time.

-11. Create their own games (instead of just playing them)
+11. Create games (instead of just playing them)

 Have you played every board game, video game, and card game in your house?
 You’re probably not alone!